Institute for Banking and Finance Teaching Seminars Master (en)

 Course language German or English

-Location Internal seminar
+Location External seminar

-Industry partner No
+Industry partner NORD/LB

 Timetable Block event

-Completion of term paper During the term
+Completion of term paper End of term and during the term break

 Requirements and Support